The Belgian Cycling Classics

 Bear in mind that weather can vary.
 Spring can bring with it a variety of hazards such as inclement wind, rain, snow as well as baking sunshine.
 Riders and spectators should expect the climate to be unpredictable.

 Beating the cobbles:

 Riders tackling the sportive should be aware of the challenging cobble sections.
-Wider tyre and double wrapping bar tape should ensure you hammer the uneven surface, as opposed to the other way round.
+Wider tyres and double wrapping bar tape should ensure you hammer the uneven surface, as opposed to the other way round.
 Tighten and check all bolts to avoid disaster, water bottle cages should be snug enough to not let your precious water supply slip out at speed.
 Also be prepared to alert people to your presence on the steep climbs, as riders will dismount and start walking up the road with little or no warning.

 La Fleche Wallonne

 La Fleche Wallonne continues to be many riders and fans' favourite Ardenne Classic thanks to its three ascents of the famous Mur de Huy.
 The Mur is a gruelling 1.3 kilometre climb with an average gradient of 9.3%, but an eye-watering max of 26%.
 The word "Huy" is written every three metres up the climb, which gives it a memorable look for spectators and acts as nice distance markers for the professional riders.

 Taking place on the Wednesday between Amstel Gold and Liege Bastogne Liege, Fleche is a good indicator of form.
 Alejandro Valverde holds the record number of victories with five wins atop the Mur de Huy, but in 2018 his winning streak of four in a row was put to an end by Julian Alaphilippe.